This article about how to plan a fun, affordable kid’s birthday party was last updated in 2021.

 Remember it’s your day for a celebration too.
 You are marking another year of having your beautiful child in your world.
 We spend our lives letting our little ones know we love them, so don’t put too much pressure on this one single day.

-My advice: When the guests are gone, grab yourself a (big) slice of cake and a glass of wine and give yourself pat on the back.
+My advice: When the guests are gone, grab yourself a (big) slice of cake and give yourself pat on the back.
 Trust me, you will truly deserve it.

 Oh, and if you’re feeling brave and thinking of a sleepover party, there are plenty of tips available here: How to survive a sleepover party.